xenotropic/trademark-sqlite/README.md

 You can also download the database, 487MB, from https://morris.cloud/tmdb.sqlite3

 ** TO-DO items **
-Additional verification to ensure all 2015-and-earlier trademarks are included in this data.
+(1) Additional verification to ensure all 2015-and-earlier trademarks are included in this data.

-Add more fields, especially goods and services description and live/dead indicator.
+(2) Add more fields, especially goods and services description and live/dead indicator.

-Parse daily xml files.
+(3) Parse daily xml files.
 Figure out how USPTO deals with updates to existing records.

-If you are interested in contributing email me at joe at morris dot cloud
+If you are interested in contributing email me at joe at morris dot cloud.
+Eventually I hope to build an open-source trademark monitor (i.e., check periodically for similar marks to one's own existing marks).